oneapi-src/level-zero-spec/scripts/core/PROG.rst

 - ${x}EventHostSignal is not allowed.
 Can be signaled only from in-order command list
 - No need to wait for completion before reusing/destroying
 - CB Event doesn't own any memory allocations.
 Can be reused/destroyed with low cost.
 Timestamp allocation is also handled internally by the Driver
+- A CB Event's device association is not fixed at creation.
+It re-associates with the signaling device on each signal operation.
+See `Device association`_.
 - IPC sharing is one-directional.
 IPC CB Event opened in different process can be used only for waiting.
 If original Event state is changed (for example by next append call) and second process needs to see that update, IPC handle must be opened again.
 - Regular command list (known as recorded or non-immediate) is a special use case for CB Events.
 Will be described in separate section
 - When Event is reset (assigned as signal event to new append call), new timestamp data storage is provided implicitly.
 User can immediately query new data, without handling the completion